-Universal service is a fundamental premise of U.S. telecommunications policy, and the FCC has established an elaborate funding mechanism designed to ensure that (i) the rates charged in rural and other high-cost areas for voice and related services, e.g., directory assistance, remain affordable (high-cost funds) and (ii) low-income families can afford basic telephone service.
-This support is provided through the payment to certified eligible telecommunications carriers from the Universal Service Fund, which is funded by charges assessed on the retail revenue of all interstate service and international service originating or terminating in the U.S., including VoIP service.
-The availability of high-cost funds and the amount of the subsidy is a function of the ratio of the carrier's average costs of service to generally averaged costs of providing wireline voice service.
+Universal service is a fundamental premise of U.S. telecommunications policy, and the FCC has established an elaborate funding mechanism designed to ensure that: (i) the rates charged in rural and other high-cost areas for voice and related services, e.g. directory assistance, remain affordable (high-cost funds); and (ii) low-income families can afford basic telephone service.
+This support is provided through the payment to certified eligible telecommunications carriers from the Universal Service Fund (USF), which is funded by charges assessed on the retail revenue of all interstate service and international service originating or terminating in the U.S., including VoIP service.
+The availability of high-cost funds and the amount of the subsidy are functions of the ratio of the carrier's average costs of service to generally averaged costs of providing wireline voice service.
 All wireless carriers receive subsidies in the same amount as the wireline carrier it overlaps.
-Internet services used by medical service providers located in rural areas and by educational institutions are subsidised through Universal Service Fund payments made to the telecommunications provider providing the Internet service.
+Internet services used by medical service providers located in rural areas and by educational institutions are subsidised through USF payments made to the telecommunications provider providing the Internet service.
 The FCC is reviewing both the manner in which the universal service system is funded and provides support.
+In 2010, the FCC published a National Broadband Plan, as required by the U.S. Stimulus Act.
+Among many proposals, the National Broadband Plan recommends that the FCC shift the focus of the USF from support of voice service to support of broadband Internet service.
+The FCC is examining various means to reduce legacy USF spending in high-cost areas and shift that support to broadband communications.